ICSE 2025

 Sat 26 April - Sun 4 May 2025 Ottawa, Ontario, Canada

-Call for Industry Challenges and Solution Papers
+Call for Industry Solution Papers

 The Industry Challenge Track is the premier venue for practitioners and researchers to present industry challenges in the software engineering domain, and their associated solutions.
 The community is expected to discuss insights, innovations, and solutions to software engineering challenges in practice.